nikhilnam1000/nikhilnambiar-langgraph-MAT496/README.md

 3. We also use get_state_history to get the history of all the states at each step that our agent took and we can also go back each step one by one to inspect the states.
 4. We introduce the concept of replaying, which enables us to re-run our agent from any of the prior steps by using to_replay and look at the state using to_replay.values.
 We can even see the next node call using to_replay.next as well as get the config, which tell us the checkpoint_id as well as the thread_id.
 5. We introduce the concept of forking which allows us to run from a breakpoint BUT with a different input with its appropriate commands **(see time-travel.ipynb)**

+# Module 4
+## Lesson 1
+We begin by running a simple graph with 4 nodes.
+We then:
+1. Change the structure by running two nodes in parallel (where I have changed the structure to ensure the logic is clear), nodes 'c' and 'd'.
+2. We add a reducer to correct the error of only one value per step, running again to find no errors.
+3. Then we discuss a different graph flow and define a custom reducer that can alter the order in which the states are run (structures can be changed as per need).
+4. We then apply this to a more realistic scenario of promtping our model to use tavily search and wikiedia search and make a graph and invoke it.